-Acupuncture received a nod from the New England Journal of Medicine recently, citing research showing that acupuncture treatment is linked with a decrease in symptoms due to endometriosis.
-This condition can be frustrating to patients and practitioners, because available treatments tend to be invasive, only partially effective, or have unwanted side effects.
+Acupuncture has received attention from major medical journals, such as the New England Journal of Medicine, for research demonstrating that acupuncture treatment is linked with an improvement in symptoms due to endometriosis.
+This condition can be frustrating to both patients and practitioners, because available treatments tend to be invasive, only partially effective, or have unwanted side effects.

 What Endometriosis Means